The future depends on what we do in the present. – Mahatma Gandhi

 - exhibiting behavior problems, such as aggression, self-injury, and severe tantrumming;

 - making little or no academic gains after doing well during childhood and pre-teen years;

 - and/or losing some behavioral and/or cognitive gains.

 Personally, I have known a few autistic individuals who were considered high-functioning prior to puberty.
-During puberty, they experienced seizures which were not treated.
-By their late teens, they were considered, however, as low functioning.
+During puberty, they experienced untreated seizures; by their late teens, they were considered low-functioning.

 Note that the majority of autistic individuals do not have seizures during puberty.
 In fact, many parents have told me that their son/daughter actually experienced a dramatic developmental leap forward during this period.

 Visit the TACA Seizures Page for more information.